-The 2019/20 Premier League season will be the first to feature Video Assistant Referees (VAR) after the clubs voted unanimously in November 2018 to introduce the system.
+The 2019/20 Premier League season will be the first to feature the Video Assistant Referee (VAR) after the clubs voted unanimously in November 2018 to introduce the system.

 All 380 Premier League fixtures will have a VAR, who is constantly monitoring the match but will be used only for "clear and obvious errors" or "serious missed incidents" in four match-changing situations: